pedrobme/BatePapoUolAPI/README.md

 # BatePapoUOL API

+This is a online chat with inspired on "Bate Papo UOL" a brazilian famous chat service.

 This is the API of the BatePapoUOL project.
 This API is developed with NodeJS, Express, and MongoDB.

 Some Features: